Advocates seek to block U.S. from applying 'asylum ban' to some migrants

 Breaking News Emails

-Immigrant and human rights advocates will file a motion Thursday in an ongoing legal battle seeking to block the Trump administration from applying its most stringent asylum restriction to some migrants who were forced to wait after coming to a port of entry on the southern border.
+Immigrant and human rights advocates filed a motion Thursday in an ongoing legal battle seeking to block the Trump administration from applying its most stringent asylum restriction to some migrants who were forced to wait after coming to a port of entry on the southern border.

-But the new filing centers around the Trump administration’s toughest restriction yet, the July policy of refusing to consider the vast majority of requests for asylum from any migrant who failed to apply for it in another country after leaving their home and before coming to the United States.
+But the new filing centers around the Trump administration’s toughest restriction yet, the July policy of refusing to consider the vast majority of requests for asylum from any migrant who failed to apply for it in another country after leaving their home and before coming to the U.S.

-Migrants who were forced to wait in Mexico because of metering prior to that policy’s announcement have been unfairly denied their right to seek asylum in the U.S., the Southern Poverty Law Center, Center for Constitutional Rights, American Immigration Council and plaintiff Al Otro Lado announced the motion in a news teleconference Thursday morning.
+Migrants who were forced to wait in Mexico because of metering prior to that policy’s announcement have been unfairly denied their right to seek asylum in the U.S., the Southern Poverty Law Center, the Center for Constitutional Rights, the American Immigration Council and plaintiff Al Otro Lado said as they announced the motion in a news teleconference Thursday morning.

 “We’re asking the court to block the government from applying the ban to this group of people who followed all the rules the U.S. government imposed but were still unable to access the asylum process because the rug was pulled out from under them,” she said.